elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Enabled the default rules from kube-prometheus-stack and deleted them from `prometheus-alerts` chart [#681](https://github.com/elastisys/compliantkubernetes-apps/pull/681)
 - Enabled extra api server metrics [#681](https://github.com/elastisys/compliantkubernetes-apps/pull/681)
 - Increased resources requests and limits for Starboard-operator in the common config [#681](https://github.com/elastisys/compliantkubernetes-apps/pull/681)
+- Updated the common config as "prometheusBlackboxExporter" will now be required in both sc and wc cluster

 ### Fixed
 - Grafana dashboards by keeping more metrics from the kubeApiServer [#681](https://github.com/elastisys/compliantkubernetes-apps/pull/681)